Melynda Harrison worked in partnership with Visit Idaho to create this Travel Tip.

-We stopped at the White Bird Overlook to attempt an understanding of what happened here.
-There is a large shelter, Nez Perce Trail map/brochures, and interpretive signs.
-As the name implies, we could look out over the whole battlefield from this vantage point and tried to imagine the events of 1877.
+We stopped at the White Bird Overlook to attempt an understanding of what happened there.
+There is a large shelter, Nez Perce Trail map/brochures and interpretive signs.
+As the name implies, we looked out over the whole battlefield from this vantage point and tried to imagine the events of 1877.

 The battlefield is about 15 miles south of Grangeville, Idaho between U.S. Highway 95 and the old White Bird Grade, approximately 0.5 miles from the town of White Bird, Idaho.
 The White Bird Overlook is 12.7 miles south of Grangeville on U.S. Highway 95.
 The overlook shelter is on the east side of the road.